kyleblee/daily_recipes_gem/NOTES.md

         - if they choose to see the full recipe, the URL for that recipe is opened in the user's default browser
         - if they choose to return to the list, the recipe list is shown again with the SAME recipes
         - if they choose to exit the program, the program ends
+      - So I'll need a recipe object that contains the following attributes:
+        - a title
+        - a description
+        - a total cook/prep time
+        - a URL for the full recipe
+      - All recipes that are created should be added to a recipe class variable of @@all, so that I can use that collection to present the menu to the user using #each and also give more information if they choose to see more.